The Schatzlein Solutions Group

 Physician Joint Ventures

-- Working with Quorum and Triad, was instrumental in syndicating six whole hospitals in Indiana.
+- At Quorum and Triad, was instrumental in syndicating six whole hospitals in Indiana.

 - In 1999, launched a de novo “greenfield” hospital project and led it from conception through an expansion just three years after opening.
 That hospital, in which physicians owned 16 percent, achieved more than twice the industry average EBITDA margin and became a “100 Top Hospital” by its tenth year of operation.